MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

     > ```
     > where `/path/to/dotnet-iqsharp` should be replaced by the absolute path to the `dotnet-iqsharp` tool in your file system.
     > Typically this will be under `.dotnet/tools` in your user profile folder.

+***

+That's it!
+You now have both the `qsharp` Python package and the IQ# kernel for Jupyter, which provides the core functionality for compiling and executing Q# operations from Python and allows you to use Q# Jupyter Notebooks.

 ## Write your first Q# program